Skip to main content

 Dividers

-Be aware that dividers can introduce unnecessary visual clutter if used too often.
-This means that before you consider using a divider to separate your content, try to separate it by using (more) space between elements.
+Be aware that dividers can introduce unnecessary visual clutter.
+Before using a divider to separate content, see if putting more space between the elements is sufficient.

 Nesting of surfaces, containers, fields, and dividers

-The nesting of surfaces, containers, fields, and dividers allows you to create more complex layouts.
+Nesting of surfaces, containers, fields, and dividers supports more complex layouts.

-Each of these elements can't contain instances of themselves, which means that a surface can't hold another surface, a container can't hold another container, and a field can't hold another field.
+No element can contain another instance of itself.
+In other words, a surface can't hold another surface; a container can't hold another container; a field can't hold another field.

 Spacing

-You can use the following spacing guidelines as a starting point for your designs on desktop screens.
-However, different apps, screen sizes, or scenarios might have other requirements, and we encourage you to find the optimal spacings for your use cases.
+Use the following spacing guidelines as a starting point for your designs on desktop screens.
+Different apps, screen sizes, and scenarios may have other requirements.
+We encourage you to find the optimal spacing for your use case.

-To ensure visual consistency, we provide spacing tokens for all paddings, margins, and gaps.
-Don't use the spacing tokens for elements' width or height properties.
+To ensure visual consistency across the Dynatrace platform, we provide spacing tokens for all paddings, margins, and gaps.
+Don't use the spacing tokens for the width or height properties of elements.

 Vertical spacing

-When a divider is present to separate groups of content, use half of the spacings’ values before and after the divider.
-You need to use our spacing tokens when applying vertical spacing.
+When using a divider is present to separate content areas, use half of the spacing value before the divider and half after it.
+You must use our spacing tokens when applying vertical spacing.

 Vertical spacing for typography

-For any other scenario, use the default spacings mentioned above.
-You need to use our spacing tokens when applying vertical spacing for typography.
+For any other scenario, use the default spacing mentioned above.
+You must use our spacing tokens when applying vertical spacing for typography.

 Horizontal spacing

-You need to use our spacing tokens when applying horizontal spacing.
+You must use our spacing tokens when applying horizontal spacing.

 Inset spacing